-CCFC makes provisions for children and young people, young players and adults at risk through adherence to and understanding of the CCFC Safeguarding Policies and Procedures, and in accordance with the EFL Safeguarding Strategy and Guidelines, including a robust recruitment process.
+The Club makes provisions for children and young people, young players and adults at risk through adherence to and understanding of the Club’s Safeguarding Policies and Procedures, and in accordance with the EFL Safeguarding Strategy and Guidelines, including a robust and safer recruitment process.

-CCFC have appointed a Senior Safeguarding Manager (SSM) and a number of Designated Safeguarding Officers (DSOs) who operate throughout the organisation both during the week and on match days.
-The SSM and DSOs all undergo safeguarding training on a regular basis.
+The Club have appointed a Senior Safeguarding Manager (“SSM”), a Head of Safeguarding (“HoS”), a Designated Safeguarding Lead (“DSL”) and a number of Designated Safeguarding Officers (“DSOs”) who operate throughout the organisation both during the week and on match days.
+The SSM, HoS, DSL and DSOs all undergo safeguarding training on a regular basis.

-- All children and adults at risk of harm, whatever their age, culture, disability, gender, language, racial origin, religious belief and/or sexual identity have the right to protection from abuse, exploitation and poor practice.
+- All children, young people and vulnerable adults that engage with the Club, regardless of age, culture, social background, disability, gender, language, racial origin, religious belief and/or sexual identity have the right to safety and protection from abuse, harm or poor practice.

-- CCFC will work to empower young people and adults at risk to safeguard themselves and develop their resilience to harm or abuse.
+- The Club will work to empower young people, adults at risk and vulnerable groups to safeguard themselves and develop their resilience to harm or abuse.

-- Staff have a responsibility to act on a suspicion or disclosure which suggests an adult at risk, or a child may be at risk of harm.
-Any concerns will be reported to a CCFC DSO or directly to the SSM.
+- Staff have a responsibility to act on a suspicion or disclosure which suggests an adult at risk, young person or a child may be at risk of harm.
+Any concerns will be reported via the Club’s online portal which immediately escalates the concern to the HoS, DSL and directly to the SSM.

-- CCFC have a responsibility to fully support anyone who in good faith reports their concerns that a child or adult at risk is, or may be, being abused or mistreated.
+- The Club has a responsibility to fully support anyone who in good faith reports their concerns that a child, young person or adult at risk is, or may be, being abused or mistreated.

-Additional policies are made available to all staff and volunteers as part of our safe recruitment procedures.
+Additional policies are made available to all staff and volunteers.

-If you have a Safeguarding issue please contact firstname.lastname@example.org or call/text 07742 875 848
+If you have a Safeguarding issue please email email@example.com